 In this article, I am going to give a brief introduction to Generic Collections in C#.
-Please read our previous article where we discussed Advantages and Disadvantages of Non-Generic Collection in C#.
-As part of this article, we will first discuss the problems of non-generic collections and then we will discuss how to overcome the non-generic collection problems with generic collections in C#.
+Please read our previous article where we discussed the Advantages and Disadvantages of the Non-Generic Collection in C#.
+As part of this article, first, we will discuss the problems of non-generic collections and then we will discuss how to overcome the non-generic collection problems with generic collections in C#.
 Finally, we will discuss some of the generic collection classes examples in C#.

 The Generic Collections in C# are introduced as part of C# 2.0.
 You can consider this Generic collection as an extension to the non-generic collection classes which we have already discussed in our previous articles such as ArrayList, Hashtable, Stack, and Queue.

 Problems with Non-Generic Collections in C#